 Average prices for high-level blends of biodiesel (99% or 100% biodiesel with diesel fuel) are illustrated in Table 10, grouped by region.
 Information on prices for regular diesel as provided by Clean Cities representatives is also shown.
 These prices were collected from across the country from Clean Cities Coordinators, fuel providers, and other stakeholders on a voluntary basis.
-A total of 46 price points were collected from stations offering B99/B100 for sale across the country.
+A total of 54 price points were collected from stations offering B99/B100 for sale across the country.

-As Table 10 illustrates, the cost of B99/B100 is less than the cost
+As Table 10 illustrates, the cost of B99/B100 is more than the